 Both types of scoliosis are diagnosed using X-ray images of the back.
 Your child's physician can use X-rays to take measurements of the spine and any curvature.

-Scoliosis treatment is determined by considering your child’s age, how much your child is likely to grow and the amount of curve in the spine.
+Scoliosis treatment is determined by considering your child's age, skeletal maturity, how much your child is likely to grow and curvature of the spine.

 Scoliosis treatments may include bracing or surgery.

 - Bracing.
 A brace is used to prevent small spinal curves from getting worse.
 It is not a tool to correct an existing spinal curve.
 The brace is custom made to fit your child exactly and is almost invisible under clothes.
 Dr. Redman recommends wearing the brace as much as possible, but for a minimum of 18 hours a day.
 Typically, the brace comes off after the child stops growing, when small curves are less likely to progress.
 Braces may not help all children with neuromuscular scoliosis.
 In fact, they aren't recommended often due to the risk of skin irritation and restriction on the patient's breathing.
 Children in wheelchairs may benefit from custom-made seat backs that help prevent spinal curves from getting worse.

 - Surgery.
 Surgery may be recommended to straighten the bones in the spine that are severely curving.
 A child who has this surgery is usually up walking the next day and goes home in three to seven days.
 Surgery is the most effective treatment option for children with neuromuscular scoliosis.
 However, neuromuscular patients may have increased risks of infection and bleeding after surgery.
 Your child should receive care at a center with experience treating neuromuscular scoliosis to help decrease these risks.
 You should speak to your child's physician about all the benefits and risks of surgical treatment.